hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 #### Menu

-The Home page includes a menu on the left which lists the distributed data structures in the cluster and all the cluster members (nodes), as shown below.
+The Home Page includes a menu on the left which lists the distributed data structures in the cluster and all the cluster members, as shown below.

 ![](images/LeftMenu.png)